smolijar/gitwiki-thesis/src/analysis/user-access.md

 This receives and applies data from the initial push, which eventually triggers `update` hook.
 The hook does additional checks for each updated ref and may partially or totally abort the update by exiting with an error.

+## Authentication

+Now, knowing how the underlaying authorization layer works, we can safety say, it has been theoretically conceptually taken care of.
+We know its power and its limits.
+We know that user is authenticated via SSH key-pair authentication.
+Can we bring the same concept to the web?

+Though not technically impossible, it is not definitely a standard approach for authentication on web.
+If this caught your attention, I suggest you read [@security:key-auth] for further details.
+The main problem of the issue is access to the local files from JS in browser and using browser extension for that, as suggested in [@security:key-auth] seems like a terrible idea for many reasons, e.g. cross browser support and _requirement_ of user extension for something as everyday as user authentication.

+For the solution we must think outside the box (and perhaps take a peep how similar services handle the exact same issue).
+If we cannot authenticate user via key-pair, yet must ensure the user, no matter the authentication method, is correctly paired with the key-pair, then we cannot have the key-pair before the first authentication, as in case of SSH.
+Let us use standard ways of authentication on web and let user upload their public key via web application, performing an authorized request under the identity of authenticated user.

+This solution is used by giants amongst SCM services like GitHub [@github], GitLab [@gitlab] or BitBucket [@bitbucket].

+## Summary

+We have successfully gone through possible ways to approach user access.
+I found it imperative to discuss this issue, since e.g. authentication method might very easily alter the requirements in next section.